10 Best Herbal Syrups For Eye Twitching

 equisetum arvense syrup

-Equisetum arvense, also known as field horsetail, has been traditionally used in herbal medicine for its high silica content, which is believed to support connective tissue health.
+Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal medicine for its high concentration of silica and other minerals.

 lavandula angustifolia syrup